dngulin/ksi/Documentation~/api/T.KsiExtensions.g.md

 Parameters
 - `self` — instance to be moved

-Returns A new instance crated from the `self` parameter
+Returns A moved structure instance